hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more  impressive to me.
 The search engine is a truly gigantic marvel of modern technology, built and maintained by hundreds of engineers.

 In this blog post, I'll walk you through the basic body of literature of [Learning to Rank (LTR)][ltr] algorithms, starting from the core metrics and supervised methods to the more recent paradigm of learning from user behavior.
-The list of papers that I'm going to cover is by no means exhaustive, but I hope it will give you a good starting point to dive deeper into the field.
+The list of papers that I'm going to cover is based on my learning notes and by no means exhaustive, but I hope it will give you a good starting point to dive deeper into the field.

 I'm by no means an expert in this field (literally all my team mates are more knowledgeable than me), so this post likely contains inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong somewhere, please let me know.